Skip to Content

 Visitation: A same-sex partner, family member, friend, or other individual can be present with the patient for emotional support during the course of the patient's stay.

 Advance directives: Veterans may designate any person as a decision-maker for care if they won't be able to make these decisions themselves.
 This includes same-sex partners.
-Advance directive agents are chosen by the Veteran and do not need to be biologically related.
+The Veteran chooses advance directive agents and does not need to be biologically related.

-Documentation in medical records: VA Central Alabama maintains the confidentiality of information about sexual orientation, sexual behavior, and gender identity, just like any other private health information.
+Documentation in medical records: VA Central Alabama maintains the confidentiality of information about sexual orientation and sexual behavior just like any other private health information.